fastoch/React-JS-Dave-Gray/README.md

 Let's create a `Header.tsx` file in our `src` folder.
 Use **ctrl + alt + R** to seach a React snippet, and type '**rafce**' to get the React Arrow Function Component.
 This will automatically create a function named after the file name (Header in our case).

+We can remove the `import React` statement (non longer needed since React 17).
+Current React version is 19 (2025).

 Note that we're not bound to use <div>, it's very easy to get caught up just using divs when using React.
 But it's best to stick with the semantic HTML tags.